Post quench entropy growth in a chiral clock model: Numerical simulation of the time evolution

 \section{Numerical simulation of the time evolution}

-States and operators are representated as matrix product states and matrix product operators(MPO) \cite{Schollwock2011} respectively, with the maximum bond dimension $\chi$ of 300.
+States and operators are represented as matrix product states and matrix product operators \cite{Schollwock2011} respectively, with a maximum bond dimension of 300.
 Time evolution of the states were implemented by using fourth order Suzuki-Trotter approximant \cite{Hatano2005} to represent exp$(-\imath H\delta t)$ with time steps $\delta t=10^{-3}$.
 This approximant decomposes the unitary operator as a sequence of two site gates acting on adjacent sites.
 Further details of the numerical implementation for the approximant is similar to that used in Ref \onlinecite{Naveen2020} and has been summarized in the Appendix.